Léon: The Professional: Critical response

-Roger Ebert awarded the film two-and-a-half stars out of four, writing: "It is a well-directed film, because Besson has a natural gift for plunging into drama with a charged-up visual style.
+Roger Ebert awarded the film two-and-a-half stars out of four, writing: "It is a well-directed film because Besson has a natural gift for plunging into drama with a charged-up visual style.
 And it is well acted."
 However, he was not entirely complimentary: "Always at the back of my mind was the troubled thought that there was something wrong about placing a 12-year-old character in the middle of this action. ...
 In what is essentially an exercise—a slick urban thriller—it seems to exploit the youth of the girl without really dealing with it."
+Gene Siskel gave the film one star out of four, writing: "Director Luc Besson dabbles with a kiddie porn sensibility in presenting the girl as a tart, and the gunplay is ferocious without purpose as the hitman battles a crazed DEA operative overplayed by Gary Oldman."

 The New York Times' Janet Maslin wrote, "The Professional is much too sentimental to sound shockingly amoral in the least.
 Even in a finale of extravagant violence, it manages to be maudlin ...
 Mr. Oldman expresses most of the film's sadism as well as many of its misguidedly poetic sentiments."

+In France, the film received mixed reviews.
+Oliver Nicklaus, in the magazine Les Inrockuptibles, reviewing the international version, wrote that it "drives home the point of a style that is certainly effective, but of a thought so poor that it confuses, for example, illiteracy and purity.
+By adorning an already simplistic film with such blue flower scenes, Besson takes the risk of flirting no longer with infantilism but with stupidity."
+Jean-Michel Frodon of Le Monde said it was "a misanthropic film, but not a desperate one.
+It affirms that there is still life and a future.
+It is a film infinitely ambitious in its subject (Genesis, no less), but rather modest in its execution: respect for the laws of the film of genre in the action scenes, priority given to the actors and human relationships over visual effects in the rest, which is a major part."